shameelkh/servlets/README.md

 ### WEB-INF/web.xml

 Defines your servlets (the url path, and which servlet class to execute).
-Simple servlet example:
+Simple servlet example (can be run on `http://localhost:8080/SimpleServlet/welcome`):

 ```
     <servlet>